 Then there are, of course, the high impact events, such as really wild thunderstorms, where the window glass trembles and everything in the house shakes.

 That will wake us up – since we could be in danger.
-The wisdom embedded from ancient time: We could be in danger.
+The wisdom embedded from ancient times.

 Same with the wind.

 I once was at a resort in the Canary Islands for a gig.
 Had a small bungalow, and this hurricane decided to make landfall.